8c6794b6/fosc/README.md

 Limitations
 -----------

-* Does not understand floating point numbers other than `SINGLE-FLOAT`.
-Real non-integer numbers (`DOUBLE-FLOAT`, `RATIO`) are coerced.
+* Does not understand floating point numbers other than `SINGLE-FLOAT` and `DOUBLE-FLOAT`. `RATIO` are coerced to `SINGLE_FLOAT`.

-* Does support messages inside a bundle, but no support for bundles inside a bundle (aka. nested bundles).
+* Does support messages inside a bundle, but does not support bundles inside a bundle (aka. nested bundles).

 * In some Common Lisp implementations, performance may worse than `cl-osc` package.
-In particular, the implementations without efficient string to octet array conversion support, and without ieee 754 floating point number support tend to show poor performance.
+In particular, tends to show poor performance in implementations without efficient string to/from octet array conversion, and without ieee 754 floating point number to/from octet array conversion.